csyager/greeklink-core/README.md

 git clone https://github.com/csyager/greeklink-core.git
 cd greeklink-core
 ```
 For some functionality, as well as to protect secret keys, we use a .env file.
 This file is stored in the greeklink_core directory.
-Use a text editor to open the .env-template file.
-Change the line that starts with `DJANGO_SECRET_KEY=` to store a 50-key secret key for your app.
+Use a text editor to open the .env-template file (note that the file may be hidden).
+Change the line that starts with `DJANGO_SECRET_KEY=` to store a 50-character secret key for your app.
 When this is done, change the name of the file from .env-template to .env, navigate back to the main directory, and run:

 ```
 ./start-up.sh